Risk Factors Dashboard

 You should carefully consider the following discussion of material factors, events and uncertainties that make an investment in the company’s securities risky and provide important information for the understanding of the “forward-looking” statements discussed in this Form 10-K and elsewhere.
 These risk factors should be read in conjunction with other information in this Form 10-K.

 The events and consequences discussed in these risk factors could have a material adverse effect on the company’s business, financial condition, operating results and stock price.
 These risk factors do not identify all risks that the company faces; operations could also be affected by factors, events, or uncertainties that are not presently known to the company or that the company currently does not consider to present material risks to its operations.
-In addition to the risk factors below, additional or unforeseen effects from our substantial debt balance incurred during the pause of our guest cruise operations could give rise to or amplify many of the risks discussed below.
+In addition to the risk factors below, additional or unforeseen effects from our substantial debt balance incurred during the pause of our guest cruise operations could give rise to additional risks or amplify many of the risks discussed below.
 Some of the statements in this item and elsewhere in this document are “forward-looking statements.”
 For a discussion of those statements and of other factors to consider see the “Cautionary Note Concerning Factors That May Affect Future Results” section.

 The ordering and lettering of the risk factors set forth below is not intended to reflect any company indication of priority or likelihood.